Pam & Tommy: Release

 Pam & Tommy premiered on February 2, 2022, on Hulu, with the first three episodes and the rest debuting on a weekly basis.
 The series was also released simultaneously internationally on Disney+ under the Star hub (including Hotstar in India), and on Star+ in Latin America.

 Reception

-Audience viewership
+Viewership

-According to Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Pam & Tommy was the 4th most in-demand new show, during the week of March 12, 2022 to March 18, 2022.
-According to Whip Media, Pam & Tommy was the 10th most watched original series across all platforms in the United States, during the week of February 6, 2022, and the 6th during the week of March 13, 2022.
+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Pam & Tommy reached second place among breakout shows, which are the most in-demand series that have premiered in the past 100 days, during its first full week of data from February 5-11, 2022, achieving 32.9 times the average series demand.
+It was the third most in-demand breakout series from February 26 - March 4, 2022.
+It and ranked as the fourth most in-demand new show during the week of March 12-18, 2022.
+Nielsen Media Research, which records streaming viewership on U.S. television screens, reported that the series was watched for 312 million minutes.
+Whip Media, which tracks viewership data for the more than 19 million worldwide users of its TV Time app, calculated that Pam & Tommy was the tenth most-watched original series across all platforms in the United States during the week of February 6, 2022.
+It later climbed to sixth place during the week of March 13, 2022.